 For example a 1 HP / 2,544 BTU / 746-watt fan with a 50% efficiency rating at 230 VAC will draw about 6.4 amps compared to about 4 amps for a motor with a 70% rating.
 Some extremely efficient outdoor fan motors may be rated as high as 98%!

 You can determine an outdoor fan’s efficiency if you know its CFM rating and its wattage.
 Simply divide the CFM rating by its wattage.
 If a fan uses 85 watts to move 6,800 CFM, its energy efficiency is 80%.

 The efficiency rating may be different for different fan speeds.
 Keep in mind the range of efficiency varies with individual motors.
 The efficiency of larger motors tends to extend over a broader range than smaller motors.

-Another way they may describe the motor is by its enclosure.
-A motor's enclosure contains the working parts of the motor.
+Another way motors are described is by their enclosure.
+A motor’s enclosure contains the working parts of the motor.
 The kind of enclosure is a big factor in whether the fan is rated safe for dry, damp, or wet environments.
 You can learn more about safety ratings on our Electrical Safety Outdoors page.

 The most commonly used styles of enclosure are: